somamos/syllabification-by-analogy/README.md

 New `patternmatcher.py` converts a lexical database of the form `{'word': 'phonemes'}` into an optimized dict of the form `{'substring': {'phonemes_1': count_1, 'phonemes_2': count_2, ...}}` -- that is, a dict of every letter substring mapped to an _inner_ dict of all its alternate domain representations, each one mapped to the number of times that representation aligns with that substring, i.e. `{sauce: {'sc--s': 6, 's-Wse': 2, 'sc-sx': 1}}`.

 ## Surpassing the original paper's results!
 (11/11/2023)
 The "leave-one-out" cross validation tests for __pronunciation by analogy__ AND __syllabification by analogy__ are complete.
-Compared to the results of M&D's original publication, this repository demonstrates considerable pronunciation improvement (below, left) and modest syllabification improvement (below, right), probably due to a greater number of words in the lexical database (58,989 versus 19,594).
+Compared to the results of M&D's original publication, this repository demonstrates considerable pronunciation improvement (below, left) and modest syllabification improvement (below, right), probably due to a greater number of words in the lexical database (ours has 58,989.
+M&D's had 19,594).

 ![results_](https://github.com/somamos/syllabification-by-analogy/assets/141623014/f39516db-cd8d-4e1a-a0e5-8e99fd0dc45a)